aro-network/aro-docs/docs/user-guides/run-node.md

 ### What Type Of Edge Node Is Better For Me?

-The ARO Edge Node Client can theoretically be operated on a huge variaty of devices, from the plug-and-play Berry Boxes to the professional data centers.
+The ARO Edge Node Client can theoretically be operated on a huge variaty of devices, from the plug-and-play ARO Pod to the professional data centers.

 Generally, we classify Edge Nodes into two major types: **Hardware Nodes** and **Software Nodes**.